 Much has been written and talked about in the past several years about the uneven economic conditions in major league baseball.
 We use terms like the “Evil Empire” and “big markets/small markets” to describe what generally is being accepted as an imbalance in the competitiveness of the sport.
 I use the term “rich and poor markets rather than large and small to describe the growing gap between the top tier teams and the lower ones.
 If you go back to the early 1990s you see an eventual progression towards spending tons of money to win the World Series, or at least to make it into the post season.
 However, there is a precedent for all of this.
 Fans may have forgotten, or may not be aware, of the disparity in MLB play during the late forties and throughout the fifties, culminating in major moves of some of the old franchises and the eventual expansion of both leagues.
 This disparity was alarming the parties running the sport and practically ruined the financial ground that baseball existed on.
 Here is a brief story of that era.

 After World War II, the American public appeared to be hungry for entertainment, and especially sports.
 Our post-war economy exploded like a water balloon, giving citizens all over the country discretionary income that they had not had before.
 Wartime shortages and rationing had made Americans hungry to consume those things they had not been allowed to have or experience during the war, so it was only logical that the “national pastime”, baseball, would be a big recipient of the attention.
 Players also returning from service, like Joe DiMaggio, Ted Williams, and the like, were now back and anxious to assume their careers.
 Science was to also contribute to the desire of baseball soon by offering up a new venue to watch it, television.
 All of this would renew the fascination of fans with their national sport.
 Or so it seemed.
+To avoid such event from happening in the present day, it is advised to have some sort of backup – and playing sports betting via https://www.ufabet168.biz/ could help us out.

 The teams that were to benefit the most from the renewed eagerness towards baseball would be the ones who would gain the most: the New York City ball clubs, of course.
 At the time there were three, with the Yankees, Giants, and the Dodgers all bidding for fans and support from one very large city.
 Even though New York was the largest city in a growing and thriving country, there were only so many fans that would go out and support their teams.
 This was an oncoming dilemma for the owners of the existing franchises, and they would eventually take drastic action because of it.
 Also in those days major league baseball was only played in a handful of cities.
 Since the turn of the Twentieth Century, there had been only eight teams in each league, and Chicago, St. Louis, Boston, New York, and Philadelphia had two teams each, one in each league.
 This made it much more difficult for most baseball fans in the United States to actually experience a “live” ballgame, let alone root for one or another franchise.
 This would also soon change, but mostly out of the growing economic problems with the sport.
 Thus, baseball in the late 1940s was a small, closely-knit, exclusive society bent on keeping the status quo.
 The crowds were satisfactory, the quality of baseball returned to a high level, and everything seemed grand and golden in the sport.